dominicjtaylor/fx-volatility-forecasting/README.md

 # volare: FX Volatility Forecasting with Machine Learning

 This project investigates whether short-horizon **FX spot volatility** contains forecastable structure beyond simple historical smoothing.
-Using high-frequency candle data, it implements a **LightGBM-based volatility forecasting pipeline** with strict chronological validation, baseline comparisons, and explicit attention to **regime robustness**.
+Using high-frequency candle data, it implements a **LightGBM-based volatility forecasting pipeline** with strict chronological validation, explicit baseline comparisons, and careful attention to **regime robustness and interpretability**.

-> The goal is **not** to claim tradable “alpha”, but to assess when and why ML forecasts add value over rolling volatility estimators, and where they fail.
+> The goal is **not** to claim tradable “alpha”, but to quantify *when*, *how*, and *by how much* machine-learning forecasts differ from standard rolling-volatility estimates — and where they fail.

 ---